 OSU offers fee waivers to students who are eligible for a variety of financial-support options, TRIO-type programs, and to active duty and U.S. veteran applicants.
 A full list of what qualifies a student for a fee waiver can be found at the end of the undergraduate admission application by clicking on the “Request Fee Waiver” button.
 We do not offer fee waivers on our non-degree and post-baccalaureate applications.

 Are letters of recommendation required for applicants?

 No. We typically do not use letters of recommendation in a student’s admission decision.
 However, if the student was denied admission and is intending to petition the University Admission Committee (UAC) for admission by exception, the student will be asked directly to provide two letters of recommendation from academic sources.
-Click this link to view the requirements to petition the UAC.

 What is the Insight Resume and why is it important?

 Required as a part of the application for admission, the Insight Resume helps the Office of Admissions better understand the contributions, qualifications, and talents of our students holistically beyond test scores and high school grades.
 Students are asked to share their experience(s) in the areas of leadership and group contributions, knowledge in a field/creativity, dealing with adversity, community service, handling systemic challenges, and goals/task commitment.

 How can my student check their admission status?